-Gladstone Land owns farmland in Arizona, California, Colorado, Delaware, Florida, Maryland, Michigan, Nebraska, North Carolina, Oregon, South Carolina, Texas and Washington.
-As of May 12, 2021 our portfolio had a total fair value of approximately $1.2 billion.
+Gladstone Land owns farmland in Arizona, California, Colorado, Delaware, Florida, Maryland, Michigan, Nebraska, New Jersey, North Carolina, Oregon, South Carolina, Texas and Washington.
+As of August 10, 2021, our portfolio had a total fair value of approximately $1.3 billion.
 We are actively seeking other farm properties to purchase across the United States.

 Additionally, as of May 10, 2022:

 - we owned 164 farms comprised of approximately 113,000 total acres across 15 states in the U.S.;

 - our occupancy rate (based on gross acreage) was 100.0%, and our farms were leased to 86 different, unrelated third-party tenants growing over 60 different types of crops;

 - the weighted-average remaining lease term (excluding tenant renewal options) across our agricultural real estate holdings was 6.5 years; and

 - the weighted-average term to maturity of our notes and bonds payable was 9.7 years, and the weighted-average remaining fixed-price term of our borrowings was 5.4 years, with an expected weighted-average effective interest rate of 3.25% over that term.

 Gladstone Land acquires farmland that it rents to corporate and independent farmers on a triple-net lease basis, an arrangement under which the farmer maintains the property while paying rent to Gladstone Land.
 We offer land owners and farmers the following options:

 - For farmers who are selling their land: We offer long-term sale leaseback transactions which allow them to free up capital to improve their farming operations.

 - For farmers who identify land they want to farm, but not own: We can purchase the farms and rent them to the farmers with flexible lease terms.